OI-wiki/i18n/docs/basic/divide-and-conquer.md

 ### Recursion versus Divide and Conquer

-Recursion is a coding skill, a thinking method to solve problem.
-Divide and conquer is a algorithm design paradigm solving detailed problem, mostly based on recursion.
+Recursion is a coding skill, and a thinking method to solve problem.
+Divide and conquer is a algorithm design paradigm solving exact problem, mostly based on recursion.

-## Example Problems
+## Example Problem

 ???+note "[437.
 Path Sum III](https://leetcode.com/problems/path-sum-iii/)"
     Given the `root` of a binary tree and an integer `targetSum`, return the number of paths where the sum of the values along the path equals `targetSum`.